 Not, I’ll not, carrion comfort, Despair, not feast on thee;

 Not untwist — slack they may be — these last strands of man

 In me ór, most weary, cry I can no more.
 I can;

 Can something, hope, wish day come, not choose not to be.

 In the first lines of ‘Carrion Comfort’ it quickly becomes clear that the speaker is talking to “Despair.”
-The fact that Hopkins chose to capitalize despair shows a desire to imbue the force with agency.
+The fact that Hopkins chose to capitalize on despair shows a desire to imbue the force with agency.
 It is more of a sentient, interactive being than something one experiences independently.
 When the speaker within a poem addresses an intangible concept, like despair or death or love, it is known as an “apostrophe.”

 He refers to death as “carrion comfort.”
-The emotion, or sense of being, is comfort for carrion, or a dead animals.
-The speaker sees despair and death as closely related, so much so they feed off one one another.
+The emotion, or sense of being, is comfort for carrion, or dead animals.
+The speaker sees despair and death as closely related, so much so they feed off one another.
 Hopkins’ speaker, who is quite possibly the poet himself, tells death that he is not going to “feast on thee.”
 He is choosing not to give into despair, or as he says in the second and third lines, “untwist…these last strands of man / In me.”

-The speaker has no plans to give into this deep unhappiness or lose the last bits of “man,” or humanity, that he has in him.
+The speaker has no plans to give in to this deep unhappiness or lose the last bits of “man,” or humanity, that he has in him.
 He cannot cry anymore due both to his weariness and to the fact that he is determined not to give in.
-In the fourth line he adds onto this, saying that he can “hope” and “wish day come.”
+In the fourth line, he adds onto this, saying that he can “hope” and “wish day come.”
 Lastly, he says that he can’t choose to stop existing.
 He isn’t going to commit suicide.